 Upon verification of the application and supporting documentation, the permanent pleasure craft licence will be sent to the pleasure craft owner, by the delivery method selected (e-mail or by post).

 A copy of the document must be printed and kept on board the vessel at all times and the acknowledgment number is to be marked in BLOCK characters not less than 7.5 cm (3 inches) high, on each side of the bow of the boat and in a colour that contrasts with the background colour.

 This new online submission method will eliminate the present mailing time and result in the pleasure craft owner being able to enjoy their boat sooner.

 The Pleasure Craft Electronic Licensing System (PCELS) can be found at the following link: https://www.pcl-pep.snbservices.ca/1001/pubweb/default.aspx?lang=en-CA

 Post: If you prefer, you may still submit your request by post.
 You will be requested to indicate your preferred delivery method (post or e-mail).

 Changes to the Pleasure Craft Licensing system:

-Recent changes to the Small Vessel Regulations have changed the Pleasure Craft Licensing Process.
-Now:
+Changes to the Small Vessel Regulations have changed the Pleasure Craft Licensing Process.

-Owners of licensed pleasure craft have up to 90 days from the date of purchase to transfer a pleasure craft licence, during which time you may continue to operate the pleasure craft if documents are carried on board confirming the name and address of the new owner and the date of the transfer of ownership.
+- Owners of licensed pleasure craft have up to 90 days from the date of purchase to transfer a pleasure craft licence, during which time they may continue to operate the pleasure craft if documents are carried on board confirming the name and address of the new owner and the date of the transfer of ownership.

 - Pleasure craft licences are valid for 10 years.
 If you change your name, address, or particulars of the pleasure craft during that period, you must update your licence.
 You can submit your updates on-line through the “Pleasure Craft Electronic Licensing System” or by applying to the Pleasure Craft Licensing Centre.